ACT to sustain learning through current events

 - Share Seidu, Okumu, and Mwange’s popular graphic Who Do I Want to Be During COVID-19? and extend and normalize the stages of fear, learning, and growth to what students might be experiencing around the event.*

 *Credit and thank you to Deland Chan, Stanford instructor in Urban Studies, for the suggestion that this COVID-19 graphic might be extended to help students process their reactions around other events.

-If you would like to create space for class discussion of the event:
+Consider creating space for class discussion of the event

-- Create class norms or commitments for respectful and productive discussion.
+- Create class norms or commitments for respectful and productive meetings.